Sagelt/beyond/index.md

 -   Opportunities are open weakneses or offered deals that the players can take advantage of, defend, or accept.
 Add them as appropriate during play.
+-   Moves are GM moves representing common actions the force takes.
+    Start with any that come to mind and add more between sessions to reflect how the force operates.

 Forces stay on your tracking sheet until they either lose their purpose (no longer having a goal), are soundly defeated, or lose relevancy to